-The SOMC Cancer Center offers cancer genetic testing through referral from a physician.
-The testing is done by Kimberlee Richendollar RN, BSN.
+The SOMC Cancer Center offers genetic testing through referral from a provider.
+In collaboration with OhioHealth genetic testing and counseling are offered through our services.

 Genetic testing is a type of medical test that identifies changes in chromosomes, genes, or proteins.
 Most of the time, testing is used to find changes that are associated with inherited disorders.
 The results of a genetic test can confirm or rule out a suspected genetic condition or help determine a person’s chance of developing or passing on a genetic disorder.
 Several hundred genetic tests are currently in use, and more are being developed.
 Genetic testing is voluntary.
 Because testing has both benefits and limitations, the decision about whether to be tested is a personal and complex one.

 People have many different reasons for being tested or not being tested.
 For many, it is important to know whether a disease can be prevented if a gene alteration causing a disease is found.
 For example, those who have inherited forms of breast or colon cancer have options such as screening or early treatment.

 In oncology, certain inherited gene flaws have been linked to higher risk of some cancers.
 Tests (called predictive gene tests) have been developed that will find some of these cancer-related genes in the human body.
 Gene testing can show which people are at higher risk of getting a disease before any symptoms appear.
 An accurate gene test can tell if a person has or does not have a disease-related gene flaw (mutation).
 It cannot predict whether a person will actually develop cancer.